-Technically (legally), there is no such thing as a ‘private beach’ in Mexico.
-The Mexican Constitution decrees all beaches to be publicly-accessible federal property and, as such, people have right of access to them anytime.
+In legal terms, there is no such thing as a ‘private beach’ in Mexico.
+The Mexican Constitution decrees all beaches to be publicly-accessible federal property and as such people have right of access to them anytime.
 There are some legal exceptions to the access rule, most notably, beaches classed or reserved for military use.

 When you own a home near the beach, keep in mind that the salty sea air will create more wear and tear on your home than a property situated inland.
 Careful choice of materials (if you are building or remodeling your home) and a regular maintenance program will ensure that the structure of your home and any outbuildings remains in good order.
-Failing to undertake regular house maintenance usually leads to much higher repair costs later on.
+Regular house maintenance prevents you from having to pay for higher repair and restoration costs later.

 If the area where you are buying your home is subject to tropical storms and hurricanes, you will need to buy a home insurance policy that covers your property for damage caused by these.
 You can learn more about how to protect your home from unforeseen events on our comprehensive guide to Insuring Property in Mexico.

-If you plan to buy or build a home near a beach, there are many factors to take into account in regard to construction and maintenance.
-Ed Kunze’s eBook, Buy Build or Extend Your Home in Mexico has extensive information about this, sharing valuable advice that can prevent you from making material mistakes and save you time and money.
+If you plan to buy or build a home near a beach in Mexico, there are factors to take into account in regard to construction and maintenance which can help you to protect your investment and design energy efficiency into your home.
+Ed Kunze’s eBook, Buy, Build or Improve Your Home in Mexico has extensive information about this, sharing valuable advice that can prevent you from making material mistakes and save you time and money.